-The EU budget is arguably the most important financial tool in the hands of national governments and EU institutions to boost climate action across the bloc.
-We must stop supporting fossil fuels and ensure EU money are spent on renewable energy and sustainable solutions instead.
+The EU budget is one of the most important financial tool in the hands of national governments.
+It’s also the number one financial instrument at disposal of EU institutions to boost climate action across the bloc.
+It could and it should ensure EU money are spent on renewable energy and sustainable solutions instead of fossil fuels.

 The EU budget– or Multiannual Financial Framework (MFF) – is still being negotiated and some key decisions that will affect how EU funds drive climate change mitigation are still open.
-As part of a project on the MFF, the EEB, alongside other organisations such as CAN Europe, Green Budget Germany and Clean Air Action Hungary, has been been following the negotiations with the aim of building a bridge between EU institutions, governments and civil society and ensuring the next budget works for people and the environment.
+As part of the project “An MFF for the Climate”, supported by the European Climate Initiative (EUKI), the EEB together with CAN Europe, Green Budget Germany and Clean Air Action Group (Hungary), has been following the negotiations with the aim of building a bridge between EU institutions, governments and civil society.
+Our aim is to ensure the next budget works for people and the environment.
+For this reason, we’re calling on EU institutions to allocate more money to climate action and to make all funds conditional on the level of ambition laid out by governments in their Partnership Agreements (PAs) – legally binding documents which are a precondition for receiving EU money.

-On behalf of the Heinrich Boell Foundation, the EEB wrote a report summarising the current state of play and highlighting the need for green budget as the main tool to implement the promises set out in Europe’s overarching strategy to dercarbonise our economy, known as the European Green Deal.
+On behalf of the Heinrich Boell Foundation, the EEB wrote a report summarising the current state of play and highlighting the need for a green budget as the main tool to implement the promises set out in Europe’s overarching strategy to decarbonise our economy, known as the European Green Deal.

 Below are some additional documents that have been produced throughout the project.